Applications of Genome Sequencing

 Genome sequencing is a significant advance in modern biotechnology.
 Its application is observed in various fields.

-1. The identification and subsequent isolation of a particular gene from any organism: e.g., the human insulin-producing gene, and it is located on top of the DNA of the short arm of the chromosome
+• Identification and Isolation of Genes: The identification and subsequent isolation of a particular gene from any organism; e.g., the human insulin-producing gene, which is located on top of the DNA of the short arm of the chromosome.

-2. Searching for genes useful for plant disease resistance, pest resistance, or survival in adverse environments: e.g., Bt toxin gene CryIAC and salinity tolerance gene PDH 45 (agricultural applications).
+• Agricultural Applications: Searching for genes useful for plant disease resistance, pest resistance, or survival in adverse environments; e.g., Bt toxin gene CryIAC and salinity tolerance gene PDH 45.

-3. To improve the quality of plants through the search for genes with improved traits and through biotechnology used successfully; For example, the beta-carotene gene of golden rice that we get to eat.
+• Improving Plant Quality: To improve the quality of plants through the search for genes with improved traits and through biotechnology; for example, the beta-carotene gene of golden rice.
 This helps us get better and healthier crops, plants, rice, and other components that are needed for organisms to survive.

-4. Application of genome sequencing data to basic research activities in plants or microorganisms; For example, the genome sequencing data of rice, jute, maize, etc. crops are applied in another basic research.
+• Basic Research in Plants and Microorganisms: Application of genome sequencing data to basic research activities in plants or microorganisms; for example, the genome sequencing data of rice, jute, maize, etc., are applied in further basic research.

-5. Application of genome sequencing methods to improve nutritional quality and quantity of cattle meat and milk which we drink to stay healthy and fit.
-This process also helps us get a better version of foods and milk many organisms intake to stay healthy.
+• Animal Nutrition and Quality: Application of genome sequencing methods to improve nutritional quality and quantity of cattle meat and milk, which we consume to stay healthy and fit.
+This process helps us obtain better versions of foods and milk.

-6. Much information about the human genome has now been revealed by human genome sequencing, making it possible to apply this information to many areas of research, including medical science, For example, the application of the insulin gene.
+• Human Genome Applications: Much information about the human genome has now been revealed by human genome sequencing, making it possible to apply this information in many areas of research, including medical science; for example, the application of the insulin gene.

-7. The analysis of gene expression strategy in any organism and study of these data
+• Gene Expression Analysis: The analysis of gene expression strategy in any organism and study of these data.

-9. If a newborn is switched or deliberately switched in a hospital, the baby's mother can be identified by testing the DNA of the mother's and baby's cells.
+• Forensic Applications: DNA testing can identify the rapist by analyzing sperm from the private parts of the victim or from other parts of the body and clothes and matching it with the rapist's blood.
+If a newborn is switched or deliberately swapped in a hospital, the baby's mother can be identified by testing the DNA of the mother's and baby's cells.
+Genome sequencing can also identify random or mutilated individuals even in difficult situations.

-12. The developed and better management of wild animals like lions, tigers, elephants, etc., especially in breeding DNA sequencing techniques, are applied to make the animals even better and healthier.
+• Wildlife Management: The developed and better management of wild animals like lions, tigers, elephants, etc., especially in breeding; DNA sequencing techniques are applied to make the animals healthier and stronger.

-13. Besides, genome sequencing is successfully applied in biofuel development, dengue mosquito control, interferon production, cancer research, and a lot more research that is very helpful and developing the world.
+• Other Applications: Genome sequencing is successfully applied in biofuel development, dengue mosquito control, interferon production, cancer research, and many other fields that are helpful for global development.

 More Article